.32 H&R Magnum: Use

 In 2013, Hornady introduced a .32 H&R Magnum "Critical Defense" cartridge designed for self-defense.
 It propels an 80 gr grain FTX (flex tip), bullet at 1,150 ft/s muzzle velocity.
 Buffalo Bore offers +P rated cartridges with either 100 gr JHP or 130 gr Keith hard cast SWC bullets.

 Since the .32 H&R Magnum headspaces on the rim and shares the rim dimensions and case and bullet diameters of the shorter .32 S&W and .32 S&W Long cartridges, these shorter cartridges may be safely fired in arms chambered for the .32 H&R Magnum.
 However, the longer, more powerful .32 H&R Magnum cartridges cannot be safely fired in arms designed for the .32 S&W or .32 S&W Long.

 In 2007, the .32 H&R Magnum was the basis for a "super magnum", the .327 Federal Magnum.
 The .32 H&R can safely be fired out of any firearm chambered for .327 Federal.

 Firearms chambered for the .32 H&R Magnum

 Handguns

 In addition to Harrington & Richardson, other manufacturers who have offered revolvers in .32 H&R Magnum include Dan Wesson Firearms, Charter Arms (professional seven round revolver), Freedom Arms, Smith & Wesson (J and K frames), Ruger (Blackhawk, Single-Six, GP100, SP101, Ruger LCR and LCRx), Taurus, and New England Firearms (NEF).
-In addition, any gun chambered for the .327 Federal Magnum cartridge can fire the .32 H&R Magnum safely.
+In addition, any gun chambered for the .327 Federal Magnum cartridge can safely fire the .32 H&R Magnum cartridge (as well as the shorter .32 S&W and .32 S&W Long cartridges).

 American Derringer, Bond Arms, and Cobra Firearms offer derringers in .32 H&R Magnum, while Thompson Center Arms offered their Contender pistol in it.